• Proposed

 Conservation Actions

-Most known collections of R. alnijorullensis were found in protected areas, therefore, the main action to prevent a possible decline of the species is the preservation of quality of habitat.
+Most known collections of Russula alnijorullensis were found in protected areas, therefore, the main action to prevent a possible decline of the species is the preservation of quality of habitat.
 In addition, cloud forest is located on boundaries of protected areas where anthropogenic influence exists.
 Considering this, it is suggested to reinforce controls in these areas so the protection of the species is effective.
 Furthermore, it is essential to strengthen policies that stimulate citizen science, making the community know, value, and collaborate in the conservation of species.
+To achieve the conservation of the species, it is essential to confirm if its distribution extends to the cloud forests of other regions of the Yungas.

 Use and Trade

-No use/trade is known
+No use/trade is known.

 Country occurrence